mniederhuber/hsl-scRNA/README.md

 08 - Differential Analysis
 - In this final class we will go through how to perform a pseudo-bulk differential gene expression analysis between different clusters/cell types identified in a sc dataset.

+# How to follow along in this class

+Each section will have an R notebook and a corresponding rendered html file.

+In each section we'll use the R notebook as an interactive guide.

+You are encouraged to start your own R notebook that you keep and add to during the course, hopefully by the end of the course you'll have a complete example analysis that you can reference.